DcSushi/Thamaturge/classes/Fighter.md

        + This gives a penalty of -2 on every d20 roll for the rest of the day

 - Stalwart heart
-   + at the end of your turn you gain an additional saved action point.
+   + at the end of your turn you gain an additional reaction point.
-   + this additional action point cannot be carried over to the next turn and is used first when you use any reaction
+   + this additional reaction point cannot be carried over to the next turn and is used first when you use any reaction

 - # LVL 2